 Expanded Polystyrene foam (EPS) is a lightweight material often used to line the inside of bicycle and motorcycle helmets or even coolers and wine shippers.
-The foam is able to effectively absorb crash forces, buffering the blow of a fall or a crash.
+The foam is able to absorb crash forces, buffering the blow.

 In infant car seats, the foam is typically used to protect the child’s upper torso and head from side-impact forces by absorbing the impact of a crash.
-However, it is considered a one-impact foam, hence why experts recommend replacing car seats after a collision.
+However, it is considered a one-impact foam, which is why experts recommend replacing car seats after a collision.

 Expanded Polypropylene foam (EPP) has an identical function but has the ability to rebound after a crash.
 Many companies are switching over to using EPP foam in their car seats as it is more durable and helps increase the lifespan and extend the expiry date of an infant car seat.

 How do I clean an infant car seat?

 Lost snacks, spilt juice boxes and melting ice cream cones are all part of the ride.
 A quick bath will take care of your kid, but how do you clean your car seat?